flowr-analysis/flowr/wiki/Search API.md

 }
 ```

 </details>

 </details>

  <details> <summary style="color:gray">Show Results</summary>

 The query returns the following vetices (all references to `x` in the code):
 <b>0 ('x')</b> at L1.1, <b>1 ('x')</b> at L1.6, <b>2 ('x')</b> at L1.10

-The search required _3.4 ms_ (including parsing and normalization and the query) within the generation environment.
+The search ran (including parsing and normalization and the query) within the generation environment.

 The returned results are highlighted thick and blue within the dataflow graph:

 ```mermaid
 flowchart LR